"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 That point of separation tends to statistically contain a random .16666 flat-bet advantage.
 It is the difference between predicting a relative diameter end pole as a .33333 geometric probability on a diameter of three poles ...and having it expected and pay off under traditional random theory as a Cardinal pole with a .25 algebraic possibility, on a circle of four Cardinal poles.
 All is factored by the algebraic possibility of two directions with the geometric certainty of one direction.

-The core point of the entire matter is that relative 1/4 pi --and only relative 1/4 pi-- is the unit of measure for the bridge between random perception and random gravity.
+The core point of the entire matter is that relative 1/4 pi --and only relative 1/4 pi-- is the unit of measure for the bridge between random gravity and random perception.
 As 1/4C, it is only algebraic in nature and only relative to the circle or game.
 On the other hand, as relative 1/4 pi, it is both algebraic and geometric in nature relative to the diameter.

 The original Needle proved every game was a game of pi and that pi was a percentage of the circle or game or field's diameter.